Aklakan/libnss-json/README.md

 ```bash
 sudo apt-get install nscd
 ```
-* You will notice the differences immediately with the examples below.
+* You will notice the differences immediately with the examples above.

 ### JSON Models